Forensic Files, Season 1 Ep. 3 -- "The House That Roared"

 Author: Shane Lambert

-This episode of Forensic Files originally aired on October 10th, 1996.
+"The House That Roared" is an episode of Forensic Files that originally aired on October 10th, 1996.
 It told the sad story of Christopher Campano, a man who killed his wife one night in the summer of 1992.
-Her name was Caren Campano, she was murdered in the bedroom she shared with her husband, and forensics was a big part of solving her case.
+Her name was Caren Campano; she was murdered in the bedroom she shared with her husband, and forensics was a big part of solving her case.

 If you watch this episode, then expect to learn something about the following topics that have to do with forensics: